plone/helm-charts/README.md

 * Add a helm repo and use the published charts - see the next section on how to do this
 * Clone/fork the repository to adapt the charts to your needs or create new charts

+Even if you do not want to use Helm for your setup, `helm install --dry-run` might give you some ideas on how to deploy Plone on Kubernetes.

 ## Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to